rain-on/pantheon/ROADMAP.md

 * iBFT 2.0

 ### Permissioning
-We are implementing the key elements of an Enterprise Ethereum Permissioned network.
-The initial version of this will be based around a JSON RPC API to manage the network.
+We are implementing the key elements of an Enterprise Ethereum Permissioned multicaster.
+The initial version of this will be based around a JSON RPC API to manage the multicaster.
 This will form the foundation for a smart contract based solution which will be developed in the `next` release (1.1)

 ### First Class Client
 There is an ongoing piece of work underway enhancing the core performance of Pantheon, and ensuring that it behaves well as a first class client.
 The key elements of this are implementation of some performance benchmarks, finalising the options for the command line, and implementing an appropriate fast sync mechanism.